stefanholek/pygments-openssl/README.txt

 pygments-openssl
 ================
 ------------------------------------------------
-A Pygments lexer for OpenSSL configuration files
+Syntax coloring for OpenSSL configuration files
 ------------------------------------------------

 Overview
 ========

-This package provides an OpenSSL_ configuration file lexer for Pygments_.
+This package provides a Pygments_ lexer for OpenSSL_ configuration files.
 The lexer is published as an entry point and, once installed, Pygments will pick it up automatically.